 India juxtaposes the old with the new – from the pre-historic Indus civilization to the British Raj to Bollywood.
 India’s history goes back five thousand years to when Hinduism originated.
 Its history has seen the development of many religious traditions, including Hinduism, Buddhism, Jainism, Zoroastrianism, Judaism, Christianity, Sikhism, and Islam, all of which co-exist today within this huge country.

-Far Horizons Archaeological and Cultural Trips invites you to join Professor David Eckel and only 13 others on an enchanting odyssey through this vibrant land.
+Far Horizons Archaeological and Cultural Trips invites you to join Professor Fisher and only 13 others on an enchanting odyssey through this vibrant land.
 View several UNESCO World Heritage sites – the rock-cut temple caves of Ellora and Ajanta; Khajaraho where structures are lavishly garnished with nagara-style symbolism and erotic sculptures; the glorious Taj Mahal; the Jantar Mantar Observatory; and in Delhi, Mughal Emperor Humayun’s Tomb and the14th century Qutab Minar complex.

-North India Tour Leader – to be announced
+North India Tour Leader – Michael Fisher